 The American cesarean birth rate was 4.5% in 1965.
 It is now about one out of three hospital births and the highest in the Western world.
 In addition to being a major intervention in the natural birth process, cesareans involve more separation between mother and infant at birth.
 They also increase the chances of the infant being assigned to the neonatal intensive care unit, and the risk of disrupted bonding.

 Painful experiences, trauma, drugs, shock, and separation of mother and infant make a difference.
 These cultural birth practices generally ignore the child’s needs, what is natural, what is pleasurable, and what supports bonding.
 In 1975 obstetrician Frederick Leboyer published a book called Birth Without Violence.
-In the U.S. birth often is still violent, and so we.
+In the U.S. birth often is still violent, and so are we.